 DAN BURTON: Sometimes I agree with him, and sometimes I don't.
 In this particular case, I didn't.

 WELNA: But most newly elected House Republicans campaigned on cutting wasteful spending.
 More than half voted to defund the second engine, as did two out of three Democrats.
 Speaker Boehner himself did not vote, but he'd argued for continued funding of that engine.

 Today, Boehner was asked about the jobs that could be lost in Ohio if that funding is cut off.

-Representative JOHN BOEHNER (Republican, Ohio; Speaker of the House): I am committed to the House working its will, and it did yesterday.
+JOHN BOEHNER: I am committed to the House working its will, and it did yesterday.
 This is not about me.
 This is not about my district.

 WELNA: Meanwhile, Defense Secretary Gates was grilled today by John McCain, the Senate Armed Services Committee's ranking Republican and a long-time foe of the second engine.

-Senator JOHN McCAIN (Republican, Arizona): I take it you were pleased at the House's decision on the - what did you call it, the additional engine yesterday...
+JOHN MCCAIN: I take it you were pleased at the House's decision on the - what did you call it, the additional engine yesterday...

 WELNA: Whatever happens to the engine in the Senate, it may have been dealt a fatal blow in the GOP-controlled House.